rockroman/mildew-detection-in-cherry-leaves/README.md

   * Predict whether a cherry tree is healthy or afflicted with powdery mildew.

 #### Project Dataset:
 The dataset, comprising cherry leaf images provided by Farmy & Foods, forms the basis for model training and evaluation.
-This dataset, sourced from Kaggle: [https://www.kaggle.com/codeinstitute/cherry-leaves], consists of over 4,000 images, with a subset of XXX images chosen for expedited model training.
+This dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves), consists of over 4,000 images, with a subset of XXX images chosen for expedited model training.

 Additional Information:
 For further details, refer to the following sources: